primiano/perfetto-docs/docs/data-sources/cpu-freq.md

 # CPU frequency and idle states

 This data source is available on Linux and Android (Since P).
-It allows to record changes in the CPU power management scheme through the Linux kernel ftrace infrastructure.
+It records changes in the CPU power management scheme through the Linux kernel ftrace infrastructure.
 It involves three aspects: